rendely/chrome-extensions/bookmark-cleanup/PRODUCT_SPEC.md

   - Description of how to use extension
 - 3 sections stacked vertically
   - Section title
-  - Large action buttons with inline description of what they do
+  - Large action buttons with description of what they do
-  - Hidden toast for undo
   - Hidden div for previewing results

 ### bookmark_cleanup.js